geoff-project/coi/docs/guide/core.rst

 In such cases, it is useful to declare the meaning of your quantities.
 A host application may use this to annotate its graphs of the parameters and objective function.
-The `~cernml.coi.SingleOptimizable` class provides three attributes for this purpose:
+The `SingleOptimizable` class provides three attributes for this
+purpose:

 .. code-block:: python